Magnifiers and magnification

 9 inch = 1.5X magnification

-This '14 inch rule" is the way I used to calculate it; it is also the way our manufacturer of watchmakers eyeglasses calculates it, the numbers convert nicely from inches into more-or-less whole numbers for 'magnification', as you see from the chart above.
+With the '14 inch rule" the numbers convert nicely from inches into more-or-less whole numbers for 'magnification', as you see from the chart above.

 THE 10 INCH RULE

-Then I discovered that according to the almighty Wikipedia, 'normal' working distance for a lens (for reading) is 10 inches, and this is the way I calculate magnification now, see our Magnification Calculator:
+Then I discovered that according to the almighty Wikipedia, 'normal' working distance for a lens (for reading) is 10 inches, and this is the way we calculate magnification now, see our Magnification Calculator:

 1 inch = 10X magnification